cutthroat78/Leaving-Cert-Notes/subjects/business/topics/business-ethics.md

 **Challenges**
 - Difficult to change culture
-- Needs to reamin up to date
+- Needs to remain up to date
 - Difficult to enforce
 - Training costs (time and money)